How to Apply

 BU Student Number is Required

 Students applying to the B.Ed.
 (A.D.) program require their Brandon University student number in order to complete the online application.
-If you are not currently a BU student, you must apply to General Admissions to obtain a student number before you can apply online to the B. Ed.
-AD.
-Program.
-This can take up to 2 weeks so apply well before the deadline in order to then complete the Education Application by January 15th or March 1st.
-Return to the “Before You Begin” section above.
+If you are not currently a BU student, you will receive a BU student number after you have applied to Central Admissions, which could take up to 2 weeks.
+Please apply well before the deadline in order to then complete the Education Application by January 15th or March 1st.
+Return to: Application and the Application Procedures.

 Online Application Walkthrough